 Godley Green Planning Application Approach

-Once submitted, the planning application will be subject to public and independent professional scrutiny before any decision is made.
+The planning application will be subject to public and independent professional scrutiny before any decision is made.

 Adopted Planning Policy Position: